Emergence of non-abelian gauge theories and the ER-EPR duality

-The observation that toroidal topology leads to entangling effects has been shown in [1] following the observation by [2].
-A typical error correction code consists of several entangling gates protecting the information stored in qubits from various types of deterioration.
-It has been shown in [3] that there exists a dual relationship between quantum error correction codes and the redundancy offered by gauge invariance.
-The duality employed in this context was holographic in nature.
-In this article I will show that a dual relation between non-abelian gauge theories and entanglement can be found by looking at the ER-EPR correspondence instead.
-This relation implies however string compactification and brings the high energy behaviour into focus.
-New deep connections between quantum information theory and gauge field theories have been the subject of extended research in [5-10].
-The subject is still developing considering the fact that a better understanding of entanglement in the context of quantum field theory is a relatively recent development [11].
 The study of the dictionary lying behind the holographic duality has been under scrutiny since the introduction of the AdS/CFT duality [12].
-This has led to a better understanding of the black hole information problem [13], the introduction of precursor operators [14] and the derivation of the entanglement entropy formula in a holographic context by Ryu and Takayanagi [15].
+This has led to a better understanding of the black hole information problem [13], the introduction of precursor operators[14], and the derivation of the entanglement entropy formula in a holographic context by Ryu and Takayanagi [15].
 The study of entanglement in the context of the holographic principle has led to additional quantum corrections to this formula, as discovered in [16] and to a new interpretation of those results from a topological perspective in [17].
 On the other side, the research on the newly formulated ER-EPR correspondence still waits for a proper understanding of the underlying physics.
 While there have been several attempts to implement an ER-EPR dictionary following the model of the AdS/CFT dictionary, the development is far less advanced.
 In this article I propose a better understanding of entanglement in a string theoretical context by following the Scherk-Schwarz compactification from the perspective of the ER-EPR duality as derived by means of the Mayer-Vietoris theorem [1].
 The ER-EPR duality states that a wormhole or a topologically non-trivial spacetime automatically entails entanglement.
 Considering that the Scherk Schwarz compactification on a torus implies the fact that several space directions become compact and take the shape of a torus with non-trivial cycles, it appears that the ER-EPR duality may be applicable.
 The surprising result is that the non-abelian gauge structure of the effective theory must emerge from the intrinsic entanglement entailed by the non-trivial topological structure of the compact spacetime directions.
 It is particularly intriguing, albeit it is left for a future work, to understand similar entanglement-gauge connections in the context of Calabi-Yau compactifications.
 Entanglement as needed for quantum error correction codes offers precisely the type of redundancy required for understanding the emergence of non-abelian gauge theories by means of non-vanishing fluxes in torus compactification.
 The main technique used here is the Scherk-Schwarz compactification and the way in which geometric fluxes emerge when it is employed.
 The underlying theory we start with is supergravity albeit, I will also describe possible non-geometric expansions in the context of double field theory.
-Given the NS-NS sector of supergravity with the $D$-dimensional metric $g_{ij}$, the $2$-form field $b_{ij}$ and a dilaton $\phi$ depending on $D$ spacetime coordinates $x^{i}$, we may dimensionally reduce it to $d=D-n$ dimensions resulting in some effective theory.
+Given the NS-NS sector of supergravity with the $D$-dimensional metric $g_{ij}$, the 2-form field $b_{ij}$ and a dilaton $\phi$ depending on $D$ spacetime coordinates $x^{i}$, we may dimensionally reduce it to $d=D-n$ dimensions resulting in some effective theory.
 In order to do this, we split the coordinates, selecting which will correspond to compact space dimensions and which will correspond to the large effective theory dimensions.
 The notation used corresponds to [4] and is